DevExpress-Examples/asp-net-bootstrap-grid-initialize-combo-box-column-in-batch-edit-mode/Readme.md

     }
     ```

-4. To initialize the combo box control on the client, handle the grid's `BatchEditStartEditing` and `BatchEditEndEditing` event as demonstrated in the following example: [Grid View for ASP.NET Web Forms - How to implement an edit item template in batch mode](https://github.com/DevExpress-Examples/asp-net-web-forms-grid-edit-item-template-in-batch-mode).
+4. To initialize the combo box control on the client, handle the grid's `BatchEditStartEditing` and `BatchEditEndEditing` events as demonstrated in the following example: [Grid View for ASP.NET Web Forms - How to implement an edit item template in batch mode](https://github.com/DevExpress-Examples/asp-net-web-forms-grid-edit-item-template-in-batch-mode).

     ```js
     function OnBatchEditStartEdit(s, e) {